H with stroke

 Ħ (minuscule: ħ) is a letter of the Latin alphabet, derived from H with the addition of a bar.
 It is used in Maltese for a voiceless pharyngeal fricative consonant (corresponding to the letter heth of Semitic abjads: ح, ח).
 Lowercase ħ is used in the International Phonetic Alphabet for the same sound.

-In Unicode, the special character ℏ (U+210F), represents the reduced Planck constant of quantum mechanics.
-In this context, it is pronounced "h-bar".

-The lowercase resembles the Cyrillic letter Tshe (ћ), or the astronomical symbol of Saturn (♄).
+The lowercase resembles the Cyrillic letter Tshe (ћ), or the astronomical symbol of Saturn (♄), later used in the alchemical symbol representing lead.

 A white uppercase Ħ on a red square was the logo of Heritage Malta until 2022.

 It is used as the symbol for Hedera Hashgraph's native cryptocurrency, HBAR.

+History

+An early use of this letter is found in the 1556 work of Pérez de Ayala, slightly modified from Pedro de Alcalá's Vocabulary.

 Computer encoding

-As a part of WGL-4, Ħ should be displayable on most computers.
+The letters Ħ and ħ should be displayable on most of today's computers.
+They were a part of WGL-4 already in 2001.